Long Island Spine Surgeon – Cervical Laminectomy

 The American Chiropractic Association lists plenty of ways to have good posture while standing, sitting, and lying down.
 Practicing good posture can prevent long-term problems not only in your back but the rest of your body.
 After all, the spine is the central point of the nervous system.
 However, certain treatments may not work for people, and surgery may wind up being the best option.
 A cervical laminectomy can be done for those suffering from certain neck issues.
 You can trust New York Orthopaedic Spinal Associates, some of the top spine surgeons Long Island, to ease your spinal troubles.

 Those who suffer from cervical radiculopathy, cervical spondylotic myelopathy, or cervical stenosis with myelopathy can qualify.
-These three conditions share traits of pain, weakness, or a tingling feeling within the neck area due to narrowing of the spinal canal.
+These three conditions share traits of pain, weakness, or a tingling feeling within the neck area due to the narrowing of the spinal canal.